 - Revised 2015- Adopted formal language regarding BOD compensation, see Article XI.

 - Revised 2017 – Adopted August 7, 2017

 - Revised 2019 – Club was incorporated to create a new, legal entity.
-Name changed to Minnesota Ski Hawks, Inc. By-laws restated and re-formatted.
+Name changed to MN Ski Hawks, Inc. By-laws restated and re-formatted.
 Moved Policies and Guidelines outside of the By-Laws.
 Moved Alcohol policy outside of By-Laws.
 Merged Article VIII into Article III.
 Deleted Art.
 VIII and renumbered.
 Added Article XIII - Dissolution and Distribution of Assets